 You may have noticed that many of these time-saving solutions don’t work immediately.

-It takes time to choose and learn new software, create systems for documenting internal processes, and identify people you trust with your work.
+It takes time to choose and learn new software, creates systems for documenting internal processes and identify people you trust with your work.

 However, these efforts can go on to give your business a serious competitive advantage over time.

 Start with the tasks that have the biggest potential for time-saving, then continue to improve from there.

 There are other perks to making more free time for yourself as a business owner.
 Even if you don’t see the value in taking occasional vacations from work, there is always the possibility of an emergency or health crisis that will keep you away from your business.
 Making sure that your day-to-day runs as smoothly as possible in your absence may help ensure that your business keeps its doors open — and make it more attractive to potential buyers.